 - Wild caught, sustainably fished

-- At least 50 mg of vitamin C to assist with collagen synthesis.
+- Take collagen with at least 50 mg of vitamin C to assist with collagen synthesis.

-- Great taste/flavor to ensure you’ll take it daily.
-Check reviews if you’ve never had it before.
+- Look for great taste/flavor to ensure you’ll take it daily.
+Check online reviews.